 Additional voluntary contributions (AVCs) - a summary 3

 What are AVCs?
 3

 Shared cost AVCs 4

 How do AVCs work?
 4

 How much can I pay in?
 4

 Flexible contributions 4

-AVCs and extra life cover 4

-Get tax relief 5
+Get tax relief 4

 How you save with an AVC 5

 What can I do with my AVC?
 5

 Some warnings and things to think about 8

 Get some advice 8

 Other considerations 9

 What happens to my AVC if I take flexible retirement?
 9

 What happens to my AVC if I leave before retiring?
 9

 What happens to my AVC if I die before taking it?
 9

 I have previous AVCs with the LGPS.
-Can I transfer them if I re-join the LGPS? · 9
+Can I transfer them if I re-join the LGPS?.
+9

-Other ways to increase your pension benefits 10
+Other ways to increase your pension benefits 9

-Buy extra pension in the LGPS - additional pension contributions (APCs) 10
+Buy extra pension in the LGPS - additional pension contributions (APCs) 9

 Freestanding additional voluntary contributions (FSAVCs) 10

 Personal or stakeholder pensions 10

+AVCs and extra life cover 10

 Tax and your pension 11

 Limits on how much you can pay 11

 Limits on how much pension you can build up 11

-Terms used in this guide 12

 Disclaimer 12